Who is it okay to steal from?

 I get it.
 It sucks to be the victim of crime.

-Every bike I ever owned has been stolen, my cars have been broken into, and I’ve been mugged multiple times.
+Thieves have stolen every bike I ever owned, broken into my cars, and mugged me multiple times.
 The initial reaction to these experiences is naturally to hate and want revenge against the perpetrators.

-Many worse crimes we’re all affected by every day are allowed to remain invisible because video of a smash and grab is more compelling than the strokes of a few pens or handshakes on country club golf courses.
+Many worse crimes affect us every day.
+These crimes remain invisible because video of a smash and grab is more compelling than the strokes of a few pens or handshakes on country club golf courses.
 These thefts are the ones that deserve to be the focus of our ire.

 Robin’s Wily Pack